isomerpages/moe-riversidesec2/_our-partners/Alumni.md

 ---
 <p>The <strong>Riverside Alumni</strong> serves as a vibrant platform to engage
 ex-Riversidians.
-We aim to forge lasting links with our graduates who share a deep passion for service and a commitment to contributing toward school excellence.</p>
+We aim to forge lasting links with our graduates who share a deep passion for service and a commitment to contributing to school excellence.</p>
 <p><strong>Our Vision &amp; Mission</strong>
 </p>
 <ul data-tight="true" class="tight">